 Composed of five members, My Dog Ate Chad is an alt-rock/power pop band formed in 2016 and based in Fort Collins, Colorado.
 My Dog Ate Chad started out as a group of high schoolers playing in an after-school music club.
 Now, MDAC has expanded into their own entity, climbing the ladder of recognition in Northern Colorado, gaining a growing and loyal fan base.
 MDAC has also played at multiple prestigious venues and festivals in the northern Colorado area.
-The band has made appearances at Bohemian Nights at New West Fest, CSU Stadium Sessions, CSU lagoon series, Fort Collins Music Experiment, The Downtown Artery, Hodi's Half note, The Swing Station, and many more.
+The band has made appearances at Bohemian Nights at New West Fest, CSU Stadium Sessions, CSU lagoon series, Fort Collins Music Experiment, The Downtown Artery, Hodi's Half note, Your Mom's House, and many more.

 Rhythm Guitar/ Generally Sexy